repoze/repoze.who/README.txt

   Note that the plugin implements a single "interface" method:
   "authenticate".
-The formal specification for the arguments and return values expected from this method is available in the "interfaces.py" file in repoze.pam as the 'IAuthenticator' interface, but we can explore this a little further here.
+The formal specification for the arguments and return values expected from this method is available in the "interfaces.py" file in repoze.who as the 'IAuthenticator' interface, but we can explore this a little further here.

   The 'authenticate' method accepts two arguments: the WSGI